TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 ?? check out your fastq with zcat

 📝 Create a file named 01a_filter-filtlong.sh with the following contents, and submit the job with sbatch: Make sure to change the <path to raw reads> into the path of the actual raw reads.
+If you copied the raw reads file to your current directory, you can just put the filename.

 ```bash
 #!/bin/bash